vectara/py-vectara-agentic/docs/usage.md

 reranker with a diversity bias of 0.1.
 You can also supply other parameters to each reranker, such as a `cutoff` parameter, which removes documents that have scores below this threshold value after applying the given reranker.
-Lastly, you can add another [user defined function](https://docs.vectara.com/docs/learn/user-defined-function-reranker) reranker as the last reranker in the chain to specify a customized expression to rerank results in a way that is relevant to your specific
+Lastly, you can add a [user defined function](https://docs.vectara.com/docs/learn/user-defined-function-reranker) reranker as the last reranker in the chain to specify a customized expression to rerank results in a way that is relevant to your specific